 Borrowing and returning items

 We are now operating a Click & Collect service for users.
 Remember many of the library’s books are available as e-books through the Library Catalogue.
 If the book you need is not available as an e-book, please let us know at firstname.lastname@example.org and we’ll purchase an e-book edition if available.

 Click & collect

-As part of our phased reopening of the campus, the James Hardiman Library and Shannon College Libraries are operating a click & collect service for users.
+We continue to offer our click and collect service from the James Hardiman and Shannon College Libraries.
 For more information, visit the Click & Collect webpage.

 Digital repository services